One of the untapped opportunities for many ecommerce brands is international SEO.

 There are additional tools you can use to explore the opportunity for your products in international markets.

 The Global Market Finder from Google can give a top-level view of the opportunities for your category of products.
-The example below is for a UK brand selling home decor and furniture (like we were at Amara).
+The example below is for a UK brand selling home decor and furniture.

 Now you have a list of potential markets to dive into further it’s time to scope out your competition in the local market.